-Prior to working at Oregon Writers Colony as the executive director, Rachelle Ramirez earned her bachelor’s and master’s degrees at Goddard College in Psychology and Counseling.
-She attended the School of the Art Institute of Chicago’s Graduate Writing Program on merit scholarship and received post-graduate certificates in Advanced Grant Writing and Community Development.
+Before I committed myself to writing and editing full time, I served as the executive director of a national writing community and founded an elementary school in Portland, OR.
+I earned bachelor’s and master’s degrees from Goddard College in Psychology and Counseling.
+I attended the School of the Art Institute of Chicago’s Graduate Writing Program on merit scholarship and received post-graduate certificates in Advanced Grant Writing and Community Development.

 I am currently on contract and writing a Story Grid study guide for Black Irish Books and am completing the second draft of a novel based in memoir, White Grrrl, Black Sheep.